panoptes/panoptes.github.io/hardware/electronics.md

 #### Sensing of the Main Current on the commercial line (110V_AC) not implemented on the current version of the board

+{% include picture.html src="power_board/image16.png" caption="Sensing of the Main Current on the commercial line (110V_AC) not implemented on the current version of the board" %}

 1. This circuit replaces the +5V voltage sourced initially used to detect the presence of 110VAC
 2. The CR8400 magnetic sensor is placed around one conductor of the 100V commercial voltage input
 3. 2 point connector 2.54mm pitch receives the output voltage of the CR8400